Dart-Code/Website/_docs/settings.md

 <br />
 Whether to register Pub Build Runner tasks with VS Code.

-## dart.previewEmbeddedDevTools
+## dart.previewCommitCharacters
 **Default:** `false`.
 <br />
-EXPERIMENTAL: Whether to load DevTools embedded inside VS Code.
+EXPERIMENTAL: Whether to enable commit characters for the LSP server.
+In a future release, the `dart.enableCompletionCommitCharacters` setting will also apply to LSP.

 ## dart.previewFlutterUiGuides
 **Default:** `false`.